The Ultimate Gaming Monitor: Samsung Odyssey Neo G9

 Many graphics cards now support Nvidia G-Sync and AMD FreeSync Premium Pro, allowing for improved performance and reduced screen tearing.
 While I am not a professional gamer, I was impressed with this monitor’s overall gaming performance.

 I found the huge workspace quite useful when working with massive volumes of data in Excel and other web applications.
-During productivity sessions, the curve took a little longer to adjust to, but it was worth it.
+It took a little longer to get to the curve.
 This is a condensed version of the information.